folio-org/folio-sample-modules/doc/resource-sharing.md

 #1 is standard MasterKey-like discovery. #2 is more complex, as different libraries represent in the in-stock status of their items in different ways.
 There may be a role for the CF here. #3 depends on potentially fairly complex library-specific rule-sets depending on the material-type, the lending history, and other factors.

-Potentially many libraries survive these filters, so that several different sources could provide the library.
+Potentially many libraries provide these filters, so that several different sources could provide the library.
 To avoid over-stressing one library with a constant stream of requests (e.g. we always ask the Aardark Library, never the Zygote Library), we need to do **load-balancing** of requests.
 A simple approach just randomises requests.
 A more sophisticated approach counts loan requests sent to each library and tries to keep them in balance.
 "Balance" means in proportion to some factor such as library budget, patron-count, inventory size, or a combination.

 Once a suitable lending library has been identified, the problem becomes **requesting**.
 First, we need to generate the data that constitutes the request: identification of the book and user, and perhaps user-provided data such as the reason for the loan.